How to make the translation process smart and efficient

 Making the collaboration with your translator effective – and your public appearance consistent

-By outsourcing the translation of your texts, you have already laid a sound foundation for a professional public appearance on an international level.
+Outsourcing the translation of your texts provides a sound foundation for a professional public appearance on an international level.
 Thorough preparation can make the translation process more effective by minimising queries from the translator and reducing waiting times.
 This makes the work so much easier for the translator.
-The direct communication also shortens the process considerably.
+Direct communication also shortens the process considerably.

-A further aspect well worth mentioning: The longer you and your translator work together, the more productive the translator can become as he will tune into you and your company over time.
+A further aspect worth mentioning: The longer you and your translator work together, the more productive the translator will become.
+He’ll also tune into you and your company over time.
 Finally, your public appearance will also benefit from his work as a uniform and consistent line of communication becomes recognisable.